Art School Portfolio Four 1983-1997

 This is an early work on oil ground, which marked a change in my approach to painting.
 This is also the first painting I made using Rapid-Set painting medium (more on this later).
 With this work, I sought to reproduce some of the painterly effects achieved by my fellow graduate candidates.
 The compositional abstraction is likewise a nod to their school of thought.

-My oil ground was a calcium carbonate oil primer.
-A thin layer of acrylic-based gesso served as sizing.
+My ground was a calcium carbonate oil primer.

 Pagan Women and Applied Science (oil on canvas)